fxnnxc/roomai/README.md

-# roomai
+# Zipbora (AI)

+The base repository for the AI features of Zipbora project

-This repo contains only api, not **the deeplearning training code** of the model.
+* This repo contains only api, not **the deeplearning training code** of the model.

 ## Installation